slavroman/slavroman/README.md

 - 👋 Hi, I’m @slavroman
-- 👀 I’m interested in develop Windows desktop apps
+- 👀 I’m interested in develop Windows desktop apps // a crazy guy who started learn it at 39 y.o. :)
 - 🌱 I’m currently learning C++, C# and Delphi later...
 - 💞️ I’m looking to collaborate on guys how have a great experience in development and languages above ;)
 - 📫 How to reach me  - slaventiy2000@gmail.com